 3. Murray Gell-Mann’s work with classifying the particles that are elementary 1953

 “which was perhaps perhaps not my name, that was: ‘Isotopic Spin and interested Particles.’
 Real Review rejected ‘Interested Particles’.
 I attempted ‘Strange Particles’, in addition they rejected that too.
+Have more fun with take 5 slot free play.
 They insisted on: ‘New Unstable Particles’.
 Which was the phrase that is only pompous when it comes to editors regarding the Physical Review.

 I ought to state now ago I made a decision never once again to write for the reason that log, however in 1953 I became barely in a position to check around. that We have constantly hated the bodily Review Letters and very nearly two decades” – Murray Gell-Mann, Strangeness